conan-io/conan-io.github.io/_posts/2024-09-03-New-finalize-method.markdown

 ```

 As explained above, in the context of the ``finalize()`` method until the consumer, ``self.package_folder`` will now aim to the *final folder*.

+This way, making use of this new method, we can completely isolate *Meson*
+application, being sure now that the cache integrity will be kept intact.

 #### Custom configuration files within package scope